dtereshch/pub-act-openalex-ru/README.md

 - Datasets with names starting with "openalex_rus_reg_" are long panels with OpenAlex data aggregated at regional level

+- Datasets with names starting with "openalex_rus_reg_80_" are long panels with OpenAlex data aggregated at regional level for 80 regions instead of 83 region.
+The Nenets Autonomous District is accounted for as part of the Arkhangelsk Region, and the Khanty-Mansiysk and Yamalo-Nenets Autonomous Districts are accounted for as part of the Tyumen Region ([details](https://github.com/dtereshch/rus-reg-80-spatial)).

 ## Variables

 - display_name: name of the institution